The-Marcy-Lab-School/problem-set-6_0/README.md

 5. What is the Same Origin Policy?
 What about CORS?
 How are they related?

-6. Using Google Chrome, visit http://www.reddit.com/r/programming, then visit http://www.reddit.com/r/programming/.json.
-What differences do you notice between the response bodies of the requests?
-Why might this be important?
+6. Using cURL, make requests to http://www.reddit.com/r/programming and http://www.reddit.com/r/programming/.json from the command line.
+What differences do you notice between the two different response bodies?
+Why is this be significant?

+7. What are request and response _headers_?
+Why are they important?